 Products That May Reduce Your Risk of Breast Cancer

-“Each time they divide, they have the risk of copying DNA incorrectly and creating mutations, which may lead to increased breast cancer risk,” says Suzanne Snedeker, PhD, the associate director for translational research for the Program on Breast Cancer and Environmental Risk Factors at Cornell University.
+"Each time they divide, they have the risk of copying DNA incorrectly and creating mutations in key genes, which may lead to increased breast cancer risk," says Suzanne Snedeker, PhD, the associate director for translational research for the Program on Breast Cancer and Environmental Risk Factors at Cornell University.
+Chemicals that mimic estrogen might also enable an existing breast tumor to keep growing, because most tumors depend on estrogen to grow.

-“We are not saying if you use a certain product with these ingredients it will cause breast cancer," Snedeker says.
-"But the science suggests your risk may be reduced if you avoid them."
+Individual products contain only small amounts of these questionable chemicals, if they do at all.
+But there is growing concern that the ubiquity of such agents in cosmetics, household products, and certain plastics, may have a cumulative estrogenic effect.
+"We are not saying if you use a certain product with estrogenic ingredients it will cause breast cancer," Snedeker says.
+"But the science suggests your risk may be reduced if you avoid these ingredients."
 Here are a few ways to play it safe.